spacetelescope/rad/docs/ccsp.rst

     required: [data, meta]
     flowStyle: block

-During interaction with SOC and RAD maintainers you may be asked to add requirements for some optional contents in ``ccsp_custom_product``.
+During interaction with MAST and the RAD maintainers, you may be asked to add requirements for some optional contents in ``ccsp_custom_product``.
 For our example the WCS can be used to generate a single reference RA and DEC for this file and the optional ``target_coordinates`` sections of ``ccsp_custom_product`` can be made required